nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding a task: `add_task`
-Adds a task to SOChedule Task List.
+Adds a task into the task list.

 Format: `add_task n/TASKNAME d/DEADLINE p/PRIORITY [c/CATEGORY]... [t/TAG]...`
 * `n/` is followed by the task name.